 *Denotes 1/3 of Existing PSD EUL

-Many jurisdictions, including Connecticut, use the common practice of estimating the RUL of a measure as 1/3 of its EUL.
-This should be used as a fallback for the measures without researched RUL values.
-As can be seen in lookup table in Appendix B, for most measures covered in this study, the RUL at the EUL year is within one year of the 1/3 EUL estimate.
-This suggests that when site-specific information about the measure’s age is not available, the 1/3 EUL assumption is a reasonable proxy for these measures.
+Many jurisdictions, including Connecticut, use the common fallback practice of assigning the RUL of a measure as 1/3 of its EUL when 1) RUL curves are not available or 2) when the age of the removed equipment is not collected through the program or cannot be determined.
+While assigning a measure’s RUL as 1/3 of its EUL is a common practice, this approach has not been rigorourly studied and should be considered a “rule of thumb.”
+However, as can be seen in lookup table in Appendix B, for most measures covered in this study, the RUL at the EUL year is within one year of the 1/3 EUL estimate.
+This suggests that when site-specific information about the measure’s age is not available or cannot be obtained, the 1/3 EUL assumption can be a reasonable proxy for these measures.

+Repairs

+For additional context, the Evaluation Team asked respondents about the repair history of their residential equipment.
+Eighteen percent of respondents reported having their equipment repaired since it was installed.
+As shown in Table 8, the shares ranged from 11% for natural gas furnaces to 22% for ASHPs and central air conditioners.
+Equipment that ultimately failed had a slightly higher repair rate (27%) than equipment that was still operating at the time of the survey (18%).

+Table 8: Repair Rate by Residential Equipment Type